 You Need Patience.
 Weather conditions in the Arctic are unpredictable.
-You should be prepared to spend 6+ hours out in the elements (cold, wind, snow, darkness) to catch a glimpse of the lights.
-You need to be patient to see the lights.
+You should be prepared to spend 6+ hours out in the elements (cold, wind, snow, darkness) to catch a glimpse.
+You need to be patient to see them.

 If you go to Tromso (or anywhere else) expecting to see massive streaks of green in the sky, you may be disappointed.
-On the first night, there were times with the Northern Lights appeared as white, wispy cloudiness in the sky, yet the camera showed green swirls.
-This makes northern lights photography more rewarding: you participate in the process of creating the image.
+On the first night, there were times when the aurora appeared as white, wispy cloudiness in the sky, yet the camera showed green swirls.
+This makes aurora borealis photography more rewarding: you participate in the process of creating the image.